All Episodes

 Yeah.

-I mean he said it just like that.
+I mean, he said it just like that.

 Yeah.

-You know, and it was the creepiest thing I think I have ever heard, and I've dealt with some pretty creepy people, but it was the creepiest thing I think I'd ever heard.
+And I've dealt with some pretty creepy people, but it was the creepiest thing I think I'd ever heard.

 That's James Mitchell, and we're talking about enhanced interrogation.

-James Mitchell did fight fire with fire for for the year in the years after 9-11, including with the mastermind of 9-11, Khalid Sheikh Mohammed.
+James Mitchell did fight fire with fire for the year in the years after 9-11, including with the mastermind of 9-11, Khalid Sheikh Mohammed.

 And that gets, by the way, to the difference between our two cultures.